ehsan20e20e/OctagonalRR_AOPS/README.md

 #### Figure_S4
 To generate Figure S4, please refer to the file "OctagonalRR_AOPS_Fig_S04.py."
-The necessary data for running this file is stored in the file "result_V.csv," which can be downloaded at the following link: https://github.com/ehsan20e20e/OctagonalRR_AOPS/releases.
+The necessary data for running this file is stored in the file "OctagonalRR_AOPS_V.csv," which can be downloaded at the following link: https://github.com/ehsan20e20e/OctagonalRR_AOPS/releases.

 #### Figure_S5